SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 ***

 ## Controller Actions
 The functions in this section are a little bit special.
-Although they can be called from your code as well, they are meant to be used as [actions for controller functions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#actions).
-Therefore, they will be configured for controller functions using the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+Although they can be called from your code as well, they are meant to be used as [actions for controller functions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions).
+Therefore, they will be configured for controller functions using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *setDebug(debug :: Boolean)*
 Enables or disables debugging. *debug* must be either *true* or *false*.
 Note: This function is identical to the one described above in the [Debugging and Logging](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Functions-Reference#debugging-and-logging-functionsahk) section.